iewaij/idinn-streamlit/docs/paper.md

 are capable of handling real-world inventory problems with large numbers of suppliers and non-stationary demand.

-We provide a Python package, `IDINN`, implementing inventory dynamics–informed neural networks designed for controlling both single-sourcing and dual-sourcing problems.
+We provide a Python package, `idinn`, implementing inventory dynamics–informed neural networks designed for controlling both single-sourcing and dual-sourcing problems.
-Neural network controllers and inventory dynamics are implemented in two easily customizable classes, enabling users to control extensions of the provided inventory management systems by tailoring the implementations to their needs. `IDINN` also encompasses a dynamic program that computes the optimal solution to dual-sourcing problems.
+Neural network controllers and inventory dynamics are implemented in two easily customizable classes, enabling users to control extensions of the provided inventory management systems by tailoring the implementations to their needs. `idinn` also encompasses a dynamic program that computes the optimal solution to dual-sourcing problems.
 The package includes neural-network architecture data and dynamic-program outputs for 72 dual-sourcing instances, serving as a valuable testbed for evaluating